funny quotes, sayings, useful maxims

 A currant bun never goes out of date.

 Movie characters with broken legs are often miscast.

 Snowboarders who become dependent on drugs go downhill fast.

 Meat processing... its future is at steak.
 And will be until the cows come home.

 Cadaver industry regulation - bodies are weak and lack teeth.

 You will see a variety of styles and gaits when walking with others in the countryside.

-Winemaking after a poor grape harvest is sometimes fruitless.
+Winemaking after a poor grape harvest can be fruitless.

 Airlines process missing luggage complaints on a case-by-case basis.